ModernMantra/FileTransferProtocol/README.md

 	pseudocode
 	location_of_client_code_*.out ip_address_of_server location_of_transfer_file_on_server>name_of_receiving_file

-->FILE FIleTransferProtocol NEEDS TO BE PLACED IN htdocs IF USING XAMPP.
+->FILES fileNo77.html and FTP_log.php NEEDS TO BE PLACED IN htdocs IF USING XAMPP.
 OBVIOUSLY, LOCATION PATH OF SAME FILE NEEDS TO BE CHANGED WITHIN client -> main.c FILE
 ->CHANGE email address IN SCRIPT IN CLIENT FOLDER